dburke86/Creating-Functions-Decisions-and-Looping/README.md

 Objectives
 After completing this lab, you will be able to:
-\nImplement functions in code.
+* Implement functions in code.
-\nImplement decisions in code.
+* Implement decisions in code.
-\nImplement repetition structures in code.
+* Implement repetition structures in code.